-- St Ethelbert's Catholic Primary School and Nursery has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should:
+- Mereworth Community Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils staff should: - Report this to the Headteacher so that the appropriate action can be taken following discussion and review with the PAENCO (Mrs Turnbull) the SENCO (Mrs Delaney) and the School Based Play Therapist (Mrs Baker) to decide the best course of action to take for the pupil.
+The parent will be informed of all concerns and work in partnership with the school to support the pupil. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.